boylepeter/Budget_Tracker/README.md

 -[Testing](#Tests)

 ## Installation:
 The app requires no additional installation and is ready to use at our deployed URL below.
+For developing the app, we utilized the morgan, lite-server, compression, express and mongoose NPMs.
 ## Instructions:
 By inputing a transaction and amount the user simply chooses whether it is an addition or subtraction from the balance.
 The transaction is then logged, and displayed as well as added to the page chart.
 ### Licenses: